World Shares Slide, Spooked by China Moves Toward Hong Kong

-Shares slipped in Europe and Asia on Friday, led by a nearly 6% decline in Hong Kong after communist leaders in Beijing proposed legislation that could limit opposition activity in the former British colony.
+Stock markets slipped on Friday, led by a nearly 6% decline in Hong Kong, after communist leaders in China proposed legislation that could limit opposition activity in the former British colony.

 For now, flaring tensions between the U.S. and China over Hong Kong and other issues appear to have eclipsed optimism over moves to reopen many economies stalled by the coronavirus pandemic.